 The Docker Toolbox assumes SSL (https) to connect to a registry.
 However, if the certificate is signed by an unknown authority it will fail with this error:

 certificate signed by unknown authority.
-Putting my company’s internal certs in the cert store that Docker uses should fix this, however, many attempts to do so were unsuccessful.
-There just isn’t any clear documentation on how to do this for OS X (El Capitan v10.11.2) that I could find.
+Putting your company’s internal certs in the cert store that Docker uses should fix this, however, many attempts to do so were unsuccessful.
+There isn’t clear documentation on how to do this for OS X (El Capitan v10.11.2) that I could find.

 boot2docker ssh "echo $'EXTRA_ARGS=\"--insecure-registry myinternaldockerregistry.org\"' | sudo tee -a /var/lib/boot2docker/profile && sudo /etc/init.d/docker restart"